 At SimplyCast, just saying the word "spam" will get you a dirty look.
-We hate it, we fight against it and we do everything we can to help your online marketing become it.
+We hate it, we fight against it and we do everything we can to prevent your online marketing from becoming it.

 This is why we want to get your ready for Canada's new anti-spam law that is sneaking up on us very quickly.

 Not to worry though if you use SimplyCast because we already enforce best practices and work with clients who don't before removing them.